Skip to main content

 where s is the original signal metric.

 1. Check the Algorithm.
 If the pattern that you want to match cannot be expressed easily like demonstrated above, check if any built-in algorithm can satisfactorily match the pattern.
-Remember that each algorithm has its own limitations, and it is important to understand them when working with signals.
+Remember that each algorithm has its own limitations, and it is important to understand them when working with signals

 Signals that don't meet the requirements of any of the algorithms should be handled differently.
 By selecting the appropriate algorithm and adjusting the sensitivity to match your use case, you can improve the accuracy of these pattern detections.